transifex/transifex-live-wordpress/readme.md

 The WP-Translations project for plugin translations can be found [here](https://www.transifex.com/wp-translations/transifex-live/transifex-live/).

 == Changelog ==

+= 1.3.9 =
+Cosmetic changes to plugin copy and WordPress.org assets

 = 1.3.8 =
 Added staging checkbox to admin page